riga/scinum/docs/index.rst

 .. py:attribute:: HAS_NUMPY
    type: bool

+   A flag that is *True* when NumPy is available on your system, *False* otherwise.

+.. py:attribute:: HAS_UNCERTAINTIES
+   type: bool

+   A flag that is *True* when the uncertainties package is available on your system, *False* otherwise.

+.. py:attribute:: HAS_YAML
+   type: bool

-   A flag that is *True* when numpy is available on your system, *False* otherwise.
+   A flag that is *True* when PyYAML is available on your system, *False* otherwise.

 .. py:attribute:: NOMINAL
    type: string